RHEcosystemAppEng/kogito-benchmark/README.md

 process:
 ![Orders process](./OrdersProcess.png)

+To reduce the number of external dependencies and simplify the customizations, the original project has been copied to [test/process-quarkus-example](./test/process-quarkus-example), starting from the branch 1.11.0.Final

 ## Test strategy

 Strategy 1 (ccu): maintain a constant number of concurrent users during a given duration